jodawill/same/README.md

 `undonum`u
 ```

 This command will redo the board until it reaches its initial state.
 Note that `undonum` is a special function; it does nothing but return the number of undos currently available.
 Other special functions include `redonum` and `score`.
+Of course, hard-coding the command multiplier still works in scripts.
+For example, `500000u` will also take the board back to its original state.

 ##Bugs
 Please report any bugs to https://github.com/jodawill/same/issues